-Amazon’s decision to choose a hybrid app versus a native app is motivated.
+Amazon’s decision to choose a hybrid and native app are motivated.
 They desire a user-friendly interface and a dependable experience for their application.

 The Amazon Appstore also features excellent search functionality, a straightforward checkout procedure, and a well-designed customer review section.

 In recent years, multi-platform frameworks have grown in popularity.
 In addition to the hybrid app examples we provided, many more companies have successfully used the technology.
 It demonstrates the enormous capacity and potential of this application type.
 If you’re looking to develop an application, our team of developers will help you build applications that meet your business needs.

 Why do you use the term “hybrid apps”?